 People will try just about any method they can think of to quit smoking successfully.
-That’s because it is so difficult to quit, and many people experience different symptoms from others who have tried to do the same thing.
+That is because it is so difficult to quit, and many people experience different symptoms from others who have tried to do the very same thing.
 Some methods work for some people but not for others, which is why the idea that cinnamon may help quit smoking is not that farfetched.

 To be more specific, it is cinnamon sticks that many people are recommending.
-Using these sticks won’t actually stop nicotine side effects or many withdrawal symptoms.
+Using these sticks will not actually stop nicotine side effects or many withdrawal symptoms.
 They do nothing for you physically, but they may very well have an emotional and mental impact that could prove invaluable.

 The idea is that you use the cinnamon sticks almost exactly like you would a cigarette.
 You never light them up, of course, as that could be dangerous, but just pull one out whenever you feel the craving for a cigarette.
 You can inhale on the stick the same way you would with a cigarette.
 It can have a calming effect and satisfy your cravings to some degree.

 Using Cinnamon to Quit

 Many people find that puffing on a cinnamon stick tricks their body into thinking they have a cigarette, and their cravings and symptoms respond accordingly.
 There is nicotine to be had in a cinnamon stick, of course, but the sweetness of the cinnamon can certainly help.
 Many people who suffer withdrawal symptoms after quitting smoking feel sugar cravings.
 Cinnamon can help to satisfy those cravings and get a little relief from the torture of being without a cigarette.

 You can keep using the cinnamon stick until the craving subsides and then put it away until the cravings return.
 You may find that the cinnamon taste is too strong for your liking.
 In that case, just keep a bottle of water handy to wash out the taste.
 Water gets rid of the cinnamon flavor pretty effectively.